Ebonsignori/github-notifications-forwarder/README.md

 ## Finding The Channel ID

-In order for a Slack bot to DM you, it needs privledges to.
+In order for a Slack bot to DM you, it needs privileges to.

 In order for your bot to post to a channel, you should invite it with `/invite @botname`